FRC5190/2020Training/kotlin/hello_world.md

 1. Once your project loads, click the dropdown on your project folder.
 Right click the `src` folder and select `New` -> `Kotlin File/Class`.
 Name your file `HelloWorld`

-1. Write a method called `main`.
+1. Write a method called `Calculator.main`.
 The body of the method should print "Hello World" onto the console when the program is run.

-1. Once you get the above to work, create a new method after the "main" method that returns a string set to "Hello World".
-Call this function in a print statement in your main method.
+1. Once you get the above to work, create a new method after the "Calculator.main" method that returns a string set to "Hello World".
+Call this function in a print statement in your Calculator.main method.

 1. Come and show off your work!